iamvitalyo/Aphrodite-AGI/readme.txt

 also look in stick, stick/2 have enter, we can told 1 moves and make stick then this stick make O infinity stick maybe we must juust sppin stick like jupiter wheel balanced spin and this maybe will be run of O. someone maybe make this andd call self God Zeus maybe Tesla. so 1 revert is 51... them between/avg is 26 ... revert of 26 ...

+first we make alot of shit so i write: o sorry o sorry o sorry o sorry o sorry

+then its our law:

+o our law
+o our law
+o our law
+o our law
+o our law

 if nature O all know i just wriite 3 times, maybe need wait 1 day or years O please run this project
 O please run this project